EXPLAINER-Democrats Warren and Sanders want wealth tax; economists explain how it works

 According to tables in a recent paper by Saez and Zucman, this would apply to around $11 trillion of holdings this year, producing revenue of at least $220 billion.

-Sanders' “extreme wealth tax” would tax households with a net worth above $32 million at 1%, meaning a household with $32.5 million would pay a tax of $5,000.
-That tax would rise in increments, to 2% on net worth from $50 million to $250 million all the way up to 8% on wealth above $10 billion.
+Sanders' “extreme wealth tax” would levy a 1% tax on the first dollar of net worth above $32 million.
+That tax would rise in increments, to 2% on net worth between $50 million to $250 million all the way up to 8% on wealth above $10 billion.

 Sanders' campaign estimated the plan, which would tax just the top 0.1% of U.S. households, would raise an estimated $4.35 trillion over the next decade.